eromatiya/awesome-glorious-widgets/notif-center/README.md

 # Note:
 + If you have a problem, try to solve it or just open an issue.
 + Putting the widget folder to a different path other than `$HOME/.config/awesome` may cause some issues.
 It is because there is some hard-coded paths in some of the files.
-Tinkering it by yourself is suggested. ;)
+Tinkering it by yourself is recommended. ;)
 + Change the colors of notification panel widget in `$HOME/.config/awesome/notif-center/init.lua`